Anyel-ec/SecurityMonitoring/SECURITY.md

 If you have discovered a security vulnerability in this project, please follow the steps below to report it responsibly:

-1. Send an email to [appatino@espe.edu.ec](Anyel EC) with the details of the vulnerability.
+1. Send an email to [Anyel EC](mailto:appatino@espe.edu.ec) with the details of the vulnerability.
 2. In the email, please include:
    - The version of the project affected.
    - A detailed description of the vulnerability.